jamesscottbrown/cv/cv.md

 * 2011: Student placement with **Dr Bill Schafer's** group at the MRC Laboratory of Molecular Biology.
 Wrote a MATLAB program to play videos of experiments, and interact with metadata and annotations stored in both a MySQL database and binary files.
 I also had some exposure to *C. elegans* experimental methods, including behavioural assays and calcium imaging.

 * 2010: Student placement with **Prof. Jeremy Frey's** group at the University of Southampton.
-This was mostly spent writing a Ruby on Rails web application to collect experimental data
+This was mostly spent writing a Ruby on Rails web application to collect experimental data.

 * 2008: Student placement with **Prof. Jeremy Frey's** group.
-This included writing Perl scripts as part of a laboratory automation project
+This included writing Perl scripts as part of a laboratory automation project.

 ## Hobbies